 Campbell’s Soup Co.
 (NYSE: CPB)

-The Campbell’s Soup Company make some of the world’s most popular consumer food products.
+The Campbell’s Soup Company makes some of the world’s most popular consumer food products.

 This company is one of the best defensive stocks out there, because their products are so popular and so widely available.

-While this defensive stock company is most well known for their soup, they make many other popular products as well.
+While this defensive stock company is most well known for their soup, they also make many other popular products.

 Some of the other brands they own include Pepperidge Farm, Prego, Swanson’s, and Snyder’s.